theDavidBarton/python-puppeteer-uptime-checker/README.md

 $ pip install -r requirements.txt
 ```

-_Note:_ This project depends on deprecated [pyppeteer](https://github.com/pyppeteer/pyppeteer) pckage.
-As it is is unmaintained and has been outside of minor changes for a long time.
-They advise considering [playwright-python](https://github.com/microsoft/playwright-python) as an alternative.
+_Note:_ This project depends on the now deprecated [pyppeteer](https://github.com/pyppeteer/pyppeteer) package.
+As it is unmaintained and has been outside of minor changes for a long time they advise considering [playwright-python](https://github.com/microsoft/playwright-python) as an alternative.

 ## Setup